 Pulmonary Langerhans cell histiocytosis is a disease in which monoclonal CD1a-positive Langerhans cells (a type of histiocyte) infiltrate the bronchioles and alveolar interstitium, accompanied by lymphocytes, plasma cells, neutrophils, and eosinophils.
-PLCH is one manifestation of Langerhans cell histiocytosis, which can affect organs in isolation (most notably the lungs, skin, bones, pituitary, and lymph nodes) or simultaneously.
+PLCH is one manifestation of Langerhans cell histiocytosis Langerhans Cell Histiocytosis Langerhans cell histiocytosis (LCH) is a proliferation of dendritic mononuclear cells with infiltration into organs locally or diffusely.
+Most cases occur in children.
+Manifestations may include... read more , which can affect many organs (most notably the lungs, skin, bones, pituitary, and lymph nodes) in isolation or simultaneously.
 PLCH occurs in isolation ≥ 85% of the time.

 The etiology of PLCH is unknown, but the disease occurs almost exclusively in whites 20 to 40 years of age who smoke.
 Men and women are affected equally.
 Women develop disease later, but differences in age at onset by sex may represent differences in smoking behavior.
 Pathophysiology may involve recruitment and proliferation of Langerhans cells in response to cytokines and growth factors secreted by alveolar macrophages in response to cigarette smoke.

 Symptoms and Signs